 Thinking about buying a home?
-We have information that can help you become more informed on the financial and legal implications when buying a home.
+We have information that helps buyers become more informed on the financial and legal implications when buying a home.
 Below, we’ve compiled a list of the resources provided by the U.S. Department of Housing and Urban Development provides.
-For more information, please feel free to contact us, and we would be happy to answer your questions!
+For more information, please feel free to contact us.
+We would be happy to answer your questions!

 What you can afford depends on your income, credit rating, current monthly expenses, down payment and the interest rate.
 Download this resource to learn how to manage your money in preparation for buying a home.